instant-solutions/ISTimeline/README.md

 ### ISPoint
 Each bubble is represented by an ISPoint object in the points array.
 ISPoints has several properties:
 `var title:String` shown in the bubble
 `var description:String?` shown below the bubble
-`var pointColor:UIColor` the color of each point in the line
+`var bannerImage:String?` image shown below the description `var pointColor:UIColor` the color of each point in the line
 `var lineColor:UIColor` the color of the line after a point
 `var touchUpInside:Optional<(_ point:ISPoint) -> Void>` a callback, which is triggered after a touch inside a bubble